ostackdoc/ostackdoc-docs/docs/test-env-example.md

 `/dev/vg_infra1/lv_root` | `100G` | `EXT4` | `/`

 You need to apply the same above  for the `compute1` and `storage1` nodes as well.

 !!!
+Important "Setting root access in Ubuntu"
+    During the default installation of `Ubuntu` server we do not have an option for setting `root password`.
+Suggested `admin` account during the installation is `ostack` with password of your choice.
+Once the installation is over logging to your admin account and set a password for the `root` account.
+Also enable `PermitRootLogin yes` in `/etc/ssh/sshd_config` to enable `root` access via `ssh` as we require it during the deployment via Ansible play playbooks

+!!!
 Info "Remaining space of the OS diks"
     Keep the remaining space in-allocated since we are going to use them later for few other uses